Tent Schools International

 Q: How much does it cost to fund a tent school?

-Mobile schools on cargo trucks are more expensive to launch, but they have more versatility and longevity than tent structures.
-They have multiple uses not only as classrooms but also for delivery of urgently-needed food and medical supplies to school families.
-Our mobile school in Lebanon cost around $36,000 to launch and now requires $3,000 a month to run.
-It serves a maximum of 36 students per truck in three classrooms, one inside and two outside under tarps, with a bathroom, kitchenette and nutritious lunches provided.
+Mobile schools on cargo trucks are more expensive to launch, but they have unmatched versatility.
+They can be used not only as classrooms but also for delivery of urgently-needed food and medical supplies to school families.
+Our mobile school in Lebanon cost around $36,000 to launch and now requires multiple thousands of dollars to run per month.
+It serves 36 students per session and over 72 students per day in three classrooms, one inside and two outside under tarps, with a bathroom, kitchenette and nutritious lunches provided.

 Q: What is included in start-up funding for a tent school?